 This has been a year of firsts for me and my boy.
-A few months ago, I took him to see his first real game of ice hockey.
+A few months ago, I bought edmonton oilers tickets and took him to see his first real game of ice hockey.
 I’ve always loved to watch a good hockey game, and after our night of cheering on the Hershey Bears, I found out that he does, too!
 My husband isn’t much of a sports guy, so this gives me lots of hope that I’ll have a hockey buddy to keep me company for years to come.

 Another first this year, and one that really made my heart proud, was running our first 5K together to benefit duodenal cancer research in the name of a dear friend who passed away at the age of 26.
 I’ll admit, I was a little worried that he wouldn’t finish or that he’d end up complaining and riding on my shoulders, but boy was I wrong!
 He finished that race strong in 48 minutes, and showed me a thing or two about his true spirit and capabilities.

 The best part of watching my son get more interested and involved in sports is the bonding time that it provides, but also the knowledge that he’s building his self-esteem right along with his physical health.
 He was so proud to finish that race alongside his Mommy!

 Knowing that his eyes have been opened to the power of sports to make us all feel healthy, strong and proud of ourselves made watching the Olympic Games together just that much more fun this year.
 This is the first time he’s seen competition on that level, and we had so much fun pulling out the pillows and snacks and just really watching Team USA show us what’s possible.
 Seeing my little guys eyes light up when he saw the strength and speed displayed was a little bit magical, and so was hearing him say, with no hesitation, “Mom, I’m going to do that!”
 Because, why not, right?